 Yes but you must remember that you are on a moving vessel and if you imbibe too much and become annoying, the Captain will confiscate your booze and empty it over the side while you are chained to the mast and forced to watch!

 Not a problem.
 The Bee has a forced air furnace and cabin heaters for your comfort.
 Blankets are available to wrap up in while you sit on deck and we can brew some outstanding Northwest style coffee.

 Yes, but on a boat, it’s called a “head”!
 Because plumbers don’t make boat calls we need to keep the head functioning.
 It’s simple really.
 Nothing goes in the head except the 3 P’s: poop, paper, and pee.
 Keeping a happy Skipper is that simple

 On charters, the booking party is the one responsible for the guest list.
 You pay the bill and it’s your boat for the day.
 On the sunset cruises and afternoon cruises, seats are sold per person on a first-come-first-served basis and we will sail as long as 3 or more are sold up to the maximum of 12.

 Marijuana is legal in Washington State but the US Coast Guard has said that they will follow federal law and so I have to ask you to leave your stash ashore.
 Bummer Dude!

-If you want to have control over who is on the boat book a half day charter for $400 (no lunch is included).
+If you want to have control over who is on the boat book a half day charter for $600.
 This option is available if no other cruises are booked.

 Absolutely but understand that the Bee is an 8 knot (about 10 mph) boat so we can’t chase up to Canada or far out into the straights.
 If they are nearby, we will visit but if seeing the whales is your only priority I can point you to some faster, specialized boats where you will have a better chance.
 Then you can book a relaxing trip on the Bee and lean back in a comfy deck chair as you finish off that nice bottle of wine you bought